 Mandatory minimum sentence and parole info

-Anyone convicted of 1st-degree murder receives the mandatory sentence of life imprisonment with parole eligibility after 25 years.
+Anyone convicted of first degree murder charge receives the mandatory sentence of life imprisonment with parole eligibility after 25 years.
 If offenders have multiple murder offences, they may receive consecutive sentences where they are ineligible for parole.
 When offenders are released on parole, they remain on parole for the remainder of their lives and must meet certain conditions or risk returning to prison.

-Second-degree Murder, as defined by the Criminal Code, is any murder that does not meet the requirements of first-degree murder.
-Second-degree murder is still the intentional killing of a person, but it does not have the planning and preparation required for 1st-degree murder.
+Second-degree Murders meaning, as defined by the Criminal Code, is any murder that does not meet the requirements of first-degree murder.
+Second degree murder definition still includes the intentional killing of a person, but it does not have the planning and preparation required for first degree murder.
 An example would be a murder that happens during an argument.

 How is This Proved?